Unleash/unleash/website/docs/reference/environments.md

 ## How to start using environments

-If you are on v4.2, you need to have the environment feature enabled (if you are using Unleash Hosted, please reach out on [contact@getunleash.io](mailto:contact@getunleash.io) if you want to start using environments.
-If you are on v4.3 or later, environments are already enabled for you.

-Note that in order to enable an environment for a feature flag, you must first add activation strategies for that environment.
+To enable an environment for a feature flag, you must first add activation strategies for that environment.
 You cannot enable an environment without activation strategies.

 ### Step 1: Enable new environments for your Project